 Have you ever wondered about the brain and how it works?
 How does it allow us to move, feel, think, and speak?
 How can we study it?
 Understanding the Brain: An Introduction to Neuroscience is a noncredit program that will give you a deep understanding of the brain, one of the most complex systems in the universe.
 This class will cover not only introductory topics like the mechanics of the brain, but will also delve into subjects like neurpharmocology, human and animal senses, memory, brain imaging techniques, and language.

-A series of workshops focusing on skill-building and career exploration will also be offered.
+A series of workshops focusing on skill-building, career exploration, and health & wellness will be offered.

 Here are examples: